EDJ14/BicycleDataLogger/README.md

 sudo python setup.py install
 ```

 Copy the adafruitros.py and potreadsmbus.py files from this repository into the /home/pi/ros_catkin_ws/src/potread/scripts folder.
-You
-may need to first create the scripts folder.
 Also in /home/pi/ros_catkin_ws/src/potread/ create a folder called launch, and copy the allnodes.launch file from this repository into the folder.

 Copy the buttoncalibration.py file in this repository into the /home/pi/ros_catkin_ws/src/pushbutton/scripts folder.